aanhlle/netflix-clone/README.md

-# A simple Netflix-clone using React Router, Redux
+# A simple Netflix-clone using React, Redux, and React Router

 One of my homeworks when learning front-end is to make a Movie List app, which uses the API from the MovieDB and render a list of movies.
 The project is kinda interesting but I think why not leverage it to a new level?
 And Netflix clone comes to life.